dotMorten/LifxNet/README.md

 A .NET Standard 1.3 library for LIFX.
 Supports .NET, UWP, Xamarin iOS, Xamarin Android, and any other .NET Platform that has implemented .NET Standard 1.3+.

+## Sponsoring

+If you like this library and use it a lot, consider sponsoring me.
+Anything helps and encourages me to keep going.

+See here for details: https://github.com/sponsors/dotMorten

+### NuGet

 Get the [Nuget package here](http://www.nuget.org/packages/LifxNet/):
 ```
 PM> Install-Package LifxNet